-Following a discussion of Dr. Chen's testimony, the court buttressed his conclusions by noting that "Dr. Chen's testimony in this regard comports with a lay examination of the Plan," By that same standard, the map's heavy court's map has been strongly condemned or praised as heavily tilting the playing field to create a partisan map.
-First, the court's map provides a better partisan advantage than the partisans themselves requested. "[T]he new map is better for Democrats - by nearly every measure - than the maps that Democrats themselves proposed."
-Indeed, the following chart illustrates how the court gifted an unexpected windfall to Democratic partisans:8
+Following a discussion of Dr. Chen's testimony, the court buttressed his conclusions by noting that "Dr. Chen's testimony in this regard comports with a lay examination of the Plan,"6 By that same standard, the map's heavy Democratic bias "widely comports with a lay examination."
+In public, the court's map has been strongly condemned or praised as heavily tilting the playing field to create a partisan map.
+First, the court's map provides a better partisan advantage than the partisans themselves requested. "[T]he new map is better for Democrats - by nearly every measure - than the maps that Democrats themselves proposed."7 Indeed, the following chart illustrates how the court gifted an unexpected windfall to Democratic partisans:8